Home » Burslem

 The bed of the Burslem Branch Canal (March 2017)

-When it was established in 1635, the Royal Mail used despatch riders, mounted on fast horses, to carry letters between major towns and cities.
+When it was established in 1635, the Royal Mail used despatch riders, who were mounted on fast horses, to carry letters between major towns and cities.

 Post offices were opened at Stafford, Stone, Leek, Lichfield and Newcastle-under-Lyme, which were on the main post routes from London to Chester, Liverpool, Manchester, Preston and Carlisle.